connorjnel/ztm-python-dev/02-python-basics/python-basics.md

 `remove()` - Removes the first item with the specified value `reverse()` - Reverses the order of the list
 `sort()` - Sorts the list
+`in` - Logical check ex `"a" in "haha"` - returns boolean so True `range` - Create range of numbers, accepts start,stop,step `join()` - Joins string list items with second list item in between list items TIP - For join can use following syntax for adding empty string or character quickly ex - `sentence = " ".join(["hi", "my", "name", "is", "JOJO"])`

+## List unpacking

+ex `a, b, c = [1, 2, 3]` = Assign multiple values quickly
+ex `a, b, c, *other = [1, 2, 3, 4, 5, 6, 7, 8, 9]` = Assign first three to variables, rest to list called other